Eco-DAS Frequently Asked Questions

 What expenses should I expect to pay for?

 All travel, hotel, and dining costs will be covered by the Eco-DAS symposium, including travel from your home or work address to the Honolulu hotel and back.
-A per diem allowance will be given for meals that are not provided directly by the symposium.
+A flat-rate per diem allowance will be provided after the symposium to cover the cost of meals that were not provided directly by the symposium.

 If you are a US citizen and located in the US, we can arrange and pay for your air travel and hotel accommodations.
 You should be prepared to pay for local transportation, meals and incidental expenses, and be reimbursed after the symposium.